scikit-learn/enhancement_proposals/slep023/proposal.rst

 - `CallbackContext`: a class that is used to manage the callbacks during fit.
-  Instances of this class represent contexts of tasks being executed, where tasks are unit of work defined by the estimator.
+  Instances of this class represent contexts of tasks being executed, where tasks are units of work defined by the estimator.
 There is one `CallbackContext` for each task.
   Tasks (and therefore callback contexts) have a natural tree structure, where each task can be decomposed into subtasks and so on, with the root task being the whole fit task.
 Usually tasks correspond to iterations of loops during fit and nested loops